Music of Indiana

 The music of Indiana was strongly influenced by a large number of German and Irish immigrants who arrived in the 1830s.
 A prime example is "I'll Take You Home Again, Kathleen" written by Thomas Westendorf, from Hendricks County, Indiana, in 1875.

 Indiana was one of the first places where jazz music became popular outside of New Orleans and Chicago.
-In the late 1910s and through the 1920s the state had numerous bands of young musicians playing the new style for dancing.
+In the late 1910s and through the 1920s, the state had numerous bands of young musicians playing the new dancing style.

 Richmond, Indiana was home to Gennett Records, known for recording a wealth of jazz, blues, and country music in the 1920s.
 Gary, Indiana was home of Vee-Jay Records, known for blues, jazz, rhythm and blues, and rock and roll in the 1950s and early 1960s.